algorithmica-org/algorithmica/content/english/hpc/compilation/precalc.md

 static_assert(fibonacci(10) == 55);
 ```

-These functions have some restrictions like that they only call other `constexpr` functions and can't do memory allocation, but otherwise, they are executed "as is".
+These functions have some restrictions like that they only call other `constexpr` functions and can't do memory allocation, but otherwise, they are executed "as is."

 Note that while they don't cost anything during the run-time, they still increase compilation time, so at least remotely care about their efficiency and don't put something NP-complete in them: